-CPU Support for Intel® CoreTM i7 processors/Intel® CoreTM i5 processors/ Intel® CoreTM i3 processors/Intel® Pentium® processors/ Intel® Celeron® processors in the LGA1150 package (Go to GIGABYTE's website for the latest CPU support list.)
+€ CPU Support for Intel® CoreTM i7 processors/Intel® CoreTM i5 processors/ Intel® CoreTM i3 processors/Intel® Pentium® processors/ Intel® Celeron® processors in the LGA1150 package (Go to GIGABYTE's website for the latest CPU support list.)
 L3 cache varies with CPU Chipset ◆ Intel® Z97 Express Chipset Memory 4 x DDR3 DIMM sockets supporting up to 32 GB of system memory Due to a Windows 32-bit operating system limitation, when more than 4 GB of physical memory is installed, the actual memory size displayed will be less than the size of the physical memory installed.
 Dual channel memory architecture Support for DDR3 1600/1333 MHz memory modules Support for non-ECC memory modules Support for Extreme Memory Profile (XMP) memory modules (Go to GIGABYTE's website for the latest supported memory speeds and memory modules.)
 Onboard Graphics Integrated Graphics Processor: 1 x D-Sub port, supporting a maximum resolution of 1920x1200@60Hz 1 x DVI-D port, supporting a maximum resolution of 1920x1200@60Hz The DVI-D port does not support D-Sub connection by adapter.
 1 x HDMI port, supporting a maximum resolution of 4096x2160@24Hz or 2560x1600@60Hz Support for HDMI 1.4a version.
-Support for up to 3 displays at the same time Maximum shared memory of 1 GB Audio Realtek® ALC1150 codec Support for Sound Blaster X-Fi MB3 High Definition Audio 2/4/5.1/7.1-channel Support for S/PDIF Out LAN Qualcomm® Atheros Killer E2201 LAN chip (10/100/1000 Mbit) Expansion Slots 1 x PCI Express x16 slot, running at x16 (PCIEX16) For optimum performance, if only one PCI Express graphics card is to be installed, be sure to install it in the PCIEX16 slot.
+Support for up to 3 displays at the same time Maximum shared memory of 1 GB Audio Realtek® ALC1150 codec Support for Sound Blaster X-Fi MB3 High Definition Audio 2/4/5.1/7.1-channel Support for S/PDIF Out P LAN Qualcomm® Atheros Killer E2201 LAN chip (10/100/1000 Mbit) Expansion Slots 1 x PCI Express x16 slot, running at x16 (PCIEX16) For optimum performance, if only one PCI Express graphics card is to be installed, be sure to install it in the PCIEX16 slot.
 1 x PCI Express x16 slot, running at x8 (PCIEX8) The PCIEX8 slot shares bandwidth with the PCIEX16 slot.
 When the PCIEX8 slot is populated, the PCIEX16 slot will operate at up to x8 mode.
-1 x PCI Express x16 slot, running at x4 (PCIEX4) The PCIEX4 slot shares bandwidth with all PCI Express x1 slots.
-All PCI Express x1 slots will become unavailable when a PCIe x4 expansion card is installed.
-When installing a x8 or above card in the PCIEX4 slot, make sure to set PCIE Slot Configuration (PCH) in BIOS Setup to x4.
+1 x PCI Express x16 slot, running at x4 (PCIEX4) The PCIEX4 slot shares bandwidth with the PCIEX8 and PCIEX16 slots.
+When the PCIEX4 slot is populated, the PCIEX16 slot will operate at up to x8 mode and the PCIEX4 slot is populated, the PCIEX16 slot will operate at up to x8 mode and the PCIEX8 will operate at up to x4 mode.
+When installing a x8 or above card in the PCIEX4 slot, make sure to set PCIE Slot Configuration (CPU) in BIOS Setup to x4.
 (Refer to Chapter 2, "BIOS Setup," "Peripherals," for more information.)
-(The PCIEX16 and PCIEX8 slots conform to PCI Express 3.0 standard.)
-3 x PCI Express x1 slots (The PCIEX4 and PCI Express x1 slots conform to PCI Express 2.0 standard.)
+(The PCIEX16, PCIEX8 and PCIEX4 slots conform to PCI Express 3.0 standard.)
+3 x PCI Express x1 slots conform to PCI Express 2.0 standard.)